TFD

 Perhaps function pointers could have a

-modifier which communicates that the function is not stored long-term nor called asynchronously.
-Without that property, you can't use variables from parent scope.function do_stuff (&function callback ()) {
+#synchronousmodifier which communicates that the function is not stored long-term nor called asynchronously.
+Without that property, you can't use variables from parent scope.
+Or alternatively invert the default and add#asynchronous.#proc do_stuff : (&#proc () callback) {

 callback();